WWE Tagged Classics: Exemption from WWF logo and initials censorship

-The sets released prior to 2012 were unique as they were, for the most part, free from the former well-documented legal restraints imposed by the federal lawsuits initiated by the World Wildlife Fund in 2002 that prohibited the referencing and use of the scratch logo and initials "WWF", with only the cover art and menu screens of the Tagged Classics displaying the initials "WWE".
+The Tagged Classics DVD series released prior to 2012 were unique as they were free from the former well-documented legal restraints imposed by the trademark dispute initiated by the World Wildlife Fund in 2002 that prohibited the referencing and use of the scratch logo and initials "WWF", with only the cover art and menu screens of the Tagged Classics displaying the initials "WWE".
 They served as a more faithful representation of archived WWF material than the more recent Royal Rumble, WrestleMania, SummerSlam and Survivor Series anthologies that were released using the WWE logo before 2012.

 They also do not feature the WWE watermark and digital on-screen graphics like more recent WWE Home Video releases do.
 They do however contain the watermark and digital on-screen graphics for the specific time frame.
 For instance, there is no watermark used up to 1994, past that; the Golden Era logo is used, then the New Generation Era logo from 1995 onward, and finally the scratch logo for all the Attitude Era discs.

 Some theme music is dubbed over on WWE Home Video releases, but not on these Tagged Classics sets.
 For instance, on the WrestleMania: The Complete Anthology box set — Demolition's entrance theme is dubbed over with generic production music.
 This is done to save money on paying royalties to certain artists and music production companies.
 These sets have all the original music included unless they were dubbed over in the original VHS/DVD releases, for example, Unforgiven 1999's main event video package featured music by Fear Factory and System of a Down, but it was dubbed over on the VHS release and thus is also dubbed over on the corresponding Tagged Classics release.